 Yes.
 The local courts in Atlanta follow strict deadlines set by both state and federal law.
 These deadlines are known as “statutes of limitations.”
 If you do not file your claim before the deadline, you can lose your right to recover any money for your injury.

-Talk to a Georgia Personal Injury Lawyer for Free
+Talk to a personal injury lawyer in Georgia for today free

 At John Foy & Associates, we don’t charge you anything unless we win you money.
-We believe that you should have the right to get a professional legal opinion on your injury and get the help you need.
-That’s why we offer a free consultation.
-Don’t wait until it’s too late.
+Our personal injury lawyers believe you should have the right to get a professional legal opinion on your injury and get the help you need.
 Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.